 Well...
 How do I say this?

-However, this is a problem I've seen before, with another luminary in my pantheon of intellectual heros, Schrodinger.
+This is a problem I've seen before, with another luminary in my pantheon of intellectual heros, Schrodinger.
 And there are others like this.
 The best way to confront this problem is with candid honesty, so here goes:

 There's a story about Max Scheler, the famous early 20th century Catholic German ethicist.
 Scheler was known for his inspiring moral and religious reflections.
 He was also known for his horrible personal behavior, including multiple predatory sexual affairs with students, sufficiently serious that he was banned from teaching in Germany.
 When a distressed admirer asked about the apparent discrepancy, Scheler was reportedly untroubled, replying, "The sign that points to Boston doesn't have to go there."

 Perhaps the only person in history who wasn't this way would be the Son of God, whose words are able to be seen as true because he lived them so holistically.
-That's Rene Girard's great insight into the Christ.
-He was a myth who was also real.
+That's Rene Girard's great insight into the Christ: He was a myth who was also real.
 Apparently, we only need one of those to season the whole pot of porridge.

 Don't get me wrong